krakenjs/swaggerize-routes/README.md

   |    |--{id}.js
 ```

-This works with sub-resources as well:
+This works with directory names as well:

 ```shell
 handlers